-Bierstadt’s paintings strongly emphasise the contrast between light and dark, with many of his paintings conveying a dynamic tonal range.
-This gives his paintings a sense of depth with diverse, beautiful colours.
+Bierstadt’s paintings strongly emphasize the contrast between light and dark, with many of his paintings conveying a dynamic tonal range.
+This gives his paintings a sense of depth with diverse, beautiful colors.

 Bierstadt’s landscape paintings are epic, and I find his artwork inspiring.
 He is an influence on my painting.